If you or someone you know is in crisis, call or text:

 For more information see: www.hhs.gov/ocr/privacy/hipaa/understanding/consumers/index.html.

-This notice applies to all Didi Hirsch programs, including by not limited to all DHCS service types including Medi-Cal.
+This notice applies to all Didi Hirsch programs, including but not limited to all DHCS service types including Medi-Cal.
 For a full list of programs currently run by DHCS, please visit their website at www.dhcs.ca.gov/services

 HOW WE MAY USE AND DISCLOSE PHI ABOUT YOU